MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-dataaccessintent-property.md

 From the client, the property value can be overwritten by using page **9880 Database Access Intent List** page.

-When calling a API page or API query, the property value can be overwritten by specifying HTTP request header `Data-Access-Intent`.
+When calling an API page or API query, the property value can be overwritten by specifying HTTP request header `Data-Access-Intent`.

 [!INCLUDE[database_access_intent_note](../../includes/include-database-access-intent-note.md)]